tengkumuazabs/my-portfolio/sql/Airport_database_analysis.md

 By dividing all original ranges by 1,609.
 We can get the same range but in miles.

-## Q6: How to obtain passengers that ordered ticket at least 500 times
+## Q6: How to obtain passengers that ordered ticket at least 500 times?
 ````sql
 select passenger_name, count(*)
 from tickets